simonives/simonives/README.md

 I am an enterprise technologist and founder.
 I build technology for human flourishing at work.

 We use technology to engineer efficiency but ignore the human cost: disconnection and burnout.
-Both philosophy and business show this is not a technical problem; it is a failure of imagination.
+This is not a technical problem; it is a failure of imagination.

 Human Resources is the epicentre of this challenge.
 We speak of agile teams and dynamic careers, yet our core systems are rigid and siloed.
 They cannot model the true, interconnected nature of our organisations.